Uti possidetis: Later knowledge: the text of the edict

+Much later, when it came to be adopted in international law the abbreviation was represented as Uti possidetis, ita possideatis ("as you possess, so may you possess"), whereby "possession became ten-tenths of the law", said to be a perversion of the Roman doctrine.

 Uti possidetis as a doctrine for the acquisition of territory in international law

-From Roman private law "uti possidetis" was transposed to international law as an assertion of sovereignty over territory, although the analogy was misleading.
+From Roman private law, uti possidetis was transposed to international law as an assertion of sovereignty over territory, although the analogy was misleading.

 European powers, when they sought to justify their acquisition of territory in America and elsewhere, based their claims on a variety of legal concepts.
 One argument was that the new lands were terra nullius (belonging to nobody) and so could be acquired by occupation.
 But some prominent European jurists and theologians, like Francisco de Vitoria, rejected this, arguing that the lands did have owners: the indigenous peoples.
 However, since the European powers were not seeking to justify themselves to the indigenous people, but to their European rivals, all they needed to show was a better claim, not an absolute one.
 Here they found the Roman law uti possidetis analogy valuable.

 Apparently it was first devised by the Portuguese diplomat Luís da Cunha in order to justify his country's claims to territory in colonial South America, though some have attributed the idea to the Luso-Brazilian diplomat Alexandre de Gusmão.